Nutrition Requirements for Fluid Milk in the CACFP

 Milk served to children two years old and older and adults must be low-fat or fat-free.
 Whole milk and reduced-fat (2 percent) milk may not be served to participants two years of age and older or to adults.
 This has been in effect since September 15, 2011.

 Switching immediately from whole milk to low-fat or fat-free milk when a child turns two years old may be challenging.
-Therefore, the USDA is allowing a one-month transition period.
+Therefore, the USDA allows a one-month transition period.
 During this one-month period, meals served to children 24 to 25 months old that contain whole milk or reduced-fat milk (2 percent) may be claimed for reimbursement.

 Flavored milk contains added sugars and the Dietary Guidelines recommends that all Americans reduce their consumption of added sugars.
 To better align with the Dietary Guidelines’ recommendation and help children develop healthy eating practices early, the USDA established new requirements for flavored milk: